 Mother Mary Pacifica's strong faith and sense of mission to God's people, especially to the poor, continued to attract young women to her Christ-centered way of life.
 The frequent theme of her letters and exhortations reveals the community charism - to live the Gospel, pray, suffer, and love - as well as the mission of the sisters today: to make God's compassionate presence known through their vowed life in community and ministries of service.
 On Easter 1916, she writes to the sisters: "We will keep on loving God, trying to increase this love from day to day, seeing God in our neighbor.
 Let us endeavor to make this spirit of charity the distinctive mark of our community."

 President, Sister Kathleen Ann Mourisse

 Vice-President, Sister Irene Marie Fritch

 Council: Sister Holly Marie Schultz,

 "A Caring, Praying Presence"

-Today, the sisters in this diocesan community continue to serve the people of God through prayer, community witness and a variety of ministries - striving to meet the needs of the dioceses of Peoria and Springfield, Illinois.
+Today, the sisters in this diocesan community continue to serve the people of God through prayer, community witness and a variety of ministries - striving to meet the needs of the dioceses of Peoria Illinois.

 Prayer and community are essential elements